Accepting influence is one of the cornerstones of a healthy relationship.

 Research shows that a majority of women—even in unhappy relationships—do accept influence.

-It doesn’t mean of course women are always agreeable or make fewer mistakes.
+It doesn’t mean of course, that women are always agreeable or make fewer mistakes.

 It also seems that it’s mostly and heterosexual men’s issue.
 Heterosexual men are indeed the very worst at accepting influence.

-Research shows that that same-sex couples, including gays, are far better at sharing power and influence.
+Research shows that same-sex couples, including gays, are far better at sharing power and influence.

-This article is also not to say that men should give up all their power.
+This article is also not to say that men should give up all their power, accept everything, and never influence their spouses themselves.

 Relinquishing all power is the safest way to turn a woman off.